Bugswriter/tuxi/README.md

 ```
 * Quotations are optional if you want to search with some special character.
 * You can write question directly like `tuxi linus torvalds birthday`
+* `--raw` arguments are used to simplify output by removing colors and decorations.
+  This is useful, for example to bring up `tuxi` into `notify-send`.

 ## How this work?
 It simply use google search results.